 - In The Fairly OddParents!, in the episode "Twistory", George Washington is supplanted by Benedict Arnold in disguise.
 Timmy discovers who is the true Washington by describing how good the quality of the wood of a coat rack is; the supplanter answers "So what?", but the real George Washington, who is obsessed with chopping anything made of wood, jumps and destroys the poor rack with an axe.

 Founding Fathers: (all in deadpan) That's Washington.

-In the Garfield and Friends episode "Binky Goes Bad", Garfield reveals the real Binky the Clown by getting a judge to say, "Order in the court!".
+- In the Garfield and Friends episode "Binky Goes Bad", Garfield reveals the real Binky the Clown by getting a judge to say "Order in the court!".
 The impostor says nothing, but the real Binky immediately responds with "I'll have a ham on rye, hold the mayo!"
-As the impostor is taken away by the police, Garfield comments that the real Binky had never been able to resist a very old joke.
+As the impostor is taken away by the police, Garfield comments that the real Binky could never resist an old joke like that.

-In the season two finale of My Little Pony: Friendship Is Magic, Princess Cadence convinces Twilight Sparkle of her identity by reciting the song she and Twilight would sing when she foalsat her.
+- In the season two finale, Princess Cadence convinces Twilight Sparkle of her identity by reciting the song she and Twilight would sing when she foalsat her.
 Likewise earlier in the episode, the first sign that something's off about Cadence ( she's being impersonated by a Changeling) is that she doesn't remember the song.